 A non-fraud CARES Act Overpayment occurs if you receive benefits you were not eligible to received, but the Division of Employment Security finds that you are not at fault or you did not intentionally give false information or withhold information to receive CARES Act benefits.

 The claimant will receive monthly billing notices and other collection letters regarding the amount owed.
-Should the claimant become eligible for future CARES Act benefits, 50% of each weekly benefit payment may be applied to the non-fraud overpayment balance until it is paid in full.
+Should the claimant become eligible for future CARES Act benefits, 100% of each weekly benefit payment may be applied to the non-fraud overpayment balance until it is paid in full (as of March 2022).
 Individuals with a fraud overpayment balance due must pay the full balance including penalty, interest and lien fees to be eligible for future benefits.

 Collection activities may include, but are not limited to: